jupyterhub/jupyterhub/docs/source/reference/server-api.md

 # Starting servers with the JupyterHub API

-JupyterHub's [REST API][] allows launching servers on behalf of users without ever interacting with the JupyterHub UI.
+JupyterHub's [REST API][] allows you to launch servers without ever interacting with the JupyterHub UI.
 This allows you to build services launching Jupyter-based services for users without relying on the JupyterHub UI at all, enabling a variety of user/launch/lifecycle patterns not natively supported by JupyterHub,